Is Curiosity The Powerful Leadership Strategy You Left Behind?

 Now before I go on, don’t for a moment think that I am against setting and achieving goals.
 Certainly, go ahead and set goals for yourself, but rather than pushing to achieve them, be drawn through curiosity to discover them.

 Did you see the difference?
 One way uses force and self-will to accomplish a goal; the other allows the path to the goal to unfold naturally through the use of curiosity.

-Sadly, as the ego-mind develops, we throw out curiosity in favour of certainty.
+Sadly, as the ego-mind develops, we throw out the curiosity in favor of certainty.
 Unfortunately being right becomes more important than discovering.
 Here’s how this process stumps us: Assuming, and then looking for evidence that we were correct in our assumptions, blinds us to the answers and insights that lie just outside our frame of reference.

-As someone who is committed to to being/becoming a Full Monty Leader; I challenge you right here, right now to decide to become curious about everything, (particularly about the things you are sure you are most certain of).
+As someone who is committed to being/becoming a Full Monty Leader; I challenge you right here, right now to decide to become curious about everything, (particularly about the things you are sure you are most certain of).
 The ability to do this is an advanced sign of emotional intelligence with significant benefits to you as a leader and as a human being.
 Further more it is a Powerful Leadership Strategy!

 Self Knowledge is the cornerstone of emotionally intelligent Leadership.

 Commit to becoming extremely curious about what makes you tick.
 Get brilliant at working out why you’re actually upset about any given situation.
-(Or get help in how to do so).
+(Or get help on how to do so).
 Emotionally intelligent leaders don’t play the blame game nor do they let rambling negative self-talk take control of their minds.

-Make finding your drivers, motives and moods an adventure, search for clues that reveal why you feel the way you do, and what you can do in order to come to peace with whatever it is.
+Make finding your drivers, motives, and moods an adventure, search for clues that reveal why you feel the way you do, and what you can do in order to come to peace with whatever it is.

 Curiosity is Your Greatest Gift… Embrace It!